Haven’t read the first part? Read Part 1 and then come back, we’ll be waiting.

 This is one if the most common problems I find in app development.
 Now, I’m not advocating that we all abandon agile development processes.
 In fact I’m not talking about programming right now.
 What needs to be locked down before beginning a project is a solid business strategy.
 This strategy may change over time, but the developers and stake holders need a goal.
 It goes beyond technology, because technology is just implementing features, and feature are just implementing business logic, which are usually just selling points for a product.
 Most software development can be traced back to it’s original business value, and if it can’t… well then why are you building it?

 Having great planning can be the difference between the MVP you need, and the bloated unpolished product nobody wants.
 Yes, I group early product testing in to this category as well.
 It’s important not only to plan the technical details of your product, but trace it back to marketing objectives, and that’s why using simple tips like sending a follow up email to your clients could help improving sales.
 What do the customers really want?
 Hint: They don’t know.

 10. The apps in the top 10 aren’t the only ones making money

 Based on my own apps, and many conversations I’ve had with other app developers, I can tell you that being in the top 10 doesn’t neccessarily need to be the goal.
-Sure, it would be great to have a top 10 app, but there is plenty of money to be made in the 300th spot on the iPad Photography charts.
+Sure, it would be great to have a top 10 app, but there is plenty of money to be made in the 300th spot on the drawing ipads.
 I think it’s important to remember that you can make money without being the biggest app in existence.
 If you set your goals to be slightly less lofty, it will increase your odds at being successful in the development process.
 You may even find that you end up making plenty of revenue this way.